jbosstm/transaction-analyser/README-jts.md

 ## Running an example to create some transactions

 Clone the following project.
-This will allow you to run some successful and failing transactions and observe them in the Transaction Profiler.
+This will allow you to run some successful and failing transactions and observe them in the Transaction Analyser.

     git clone https://github.com/alexcreasy/distributed-test-service.git
     cd distributed-test-service